adriancarriger/udacity-restaurant/README.md

 # Udacity Restaurant Reviewer

 This is my third of five projects in the Udacity [Senior Web Developer Nanodegree](https://www.udacity.com/course/senior-web-developer-nanodegree--nd802) program.
-This is a work in progress.

 ## Demo

-To view the state of this unfinished project, checkout the demo at: [https://adriancarriger.github.io/udacity-restaurant/](https://adriancarriger.github.io/udacity-restaurant/)
+To view this project, checkout the demo at: [https://adriancarriger.github.io/udacity-restaurant/](https://adriancarriger.github.io/udacity-restaurant/)

 ## Description